Name.com: DNS hijacking

 Name.com stopped the practice of DNS wildcarding in March 2013.

 Services

 Name.com registration of top-level domains (TLDs), including gTLDs, ccTLDs, nTLDs, and legacy domains, and offers an aftermarket domain brokerage.

-Service offerings include website hosting, email, Google Apps for Work, SSL certificates, a website builder, WordPress installation and hosting Name.com also supports Two-Step Verification to help users add an extra layer of security to their user accounts.
+Service offerings include website hosting, email, Google Workspace, SSL certificates, a website builder, WordPress installation and cloud hosting.
+Name.com also supports Two-Step Verification to help users add an extra layer of security to their user accounts.

 Bearglecorn mascot

 Name.com's mascot is called "Bearglecorn", a mix of bear, eagle, and unicorn, which can be seen on the company's 404 page and in some marketing material.
 The word was coined by employee Jared Ewy and the original likeness was made by Owen Borseth using various images from the internet.
 Rightside filed a trademark on the Bearglecorn in early 2016, citing its first use in 2013.

 Philanthropy

 Name.Gives

 In November 2017, Name.com launched a philanthropy program called Name.Gives, funded by their parent company Donuts, Inc. Each quarter, Name.com employees have the opportunity to apply for funds to be donated to a charity or community organization they support.
-Organizations in the Denver-metro area that have been awarded with financial contributions in the past include SafeHouse Denver, the Special Olympics Denver Swim Team, Metro Caring, Rangeview High School Track and Field, and the Northfield High School Solar Rollers.
+Organizations in the Denver-metro area that have been awarded financial contributions in the past include SafeHouse Denver, the Special Olympics Denver Swim Team, Metro Caring, Rangeview High School Track and Field, and the Northfield High School Solar Rollers.